mikeoleary/mikeoleary.github.io/_posts/2026-06-22-cis-operator-cli.md

 ## Part 3: Deploying the operand with a YAML manifest

 The operator itself doesn't do anything until you create an instance of its CRD.
 For the F5 CIS operator, that CRD is `F5BigIpCtlr` under the `cis.f5.com/v1` API group.
-Since this is a Helm-based operator, the spec fields map directly onto the underlying Helm chart's `values.yaml` keys &mdash; which is the whole reason this operator is "just" a packaging layer on top of Helm.
+Since this is a Helm-based operator, the spec fields map directly onto the underlying Helm chart's `values.yaml` keys - which is the whole reason this operator is "just" a packaging layer on top of Helm.

 ```yaml
 apiVersion: cis.f5.com/v1